Keyboard shortcuts

 Automated graph execution

-A Graph is data built dynamically by your program every frame.
-Once complete, the graph is optimized into a Queue which may be used to submit commands to the Vulkan implementation.
+A Graph is built dynamically by your program each frame.
+Once complete, it is optimized into a Submission that can be queued for execution on the Vulkan device.

-The overhead of building and submitting each graph is typically a few hundred microseconds.
+Building and submitting a graph typically takes only a few hundred microseconds.

 Philosophy